for self-publishing authors in the sapphic or LGBTQ+ community

 Proofreading is the process of doing your final checks to make sure everything is in order before you publish your work.

-This is normally done after Alpha and Beta readers had their turn.
-All you copy editors and typesetters has done what they could do, and then I get my chance to see that they did a good job.
+This is normally done after Alpha and Beta readers have had their turn.
+Once all your copy editors and typesetters have done what they could do, and then I get my chance to see that they did a good job.

 When I proofread, I check for the following: